euruko2012/euruko2012.github.com/_posts/2012-05-01-euruko-2012-speakers-part-1.md

 picture: "/images/avatars/josh.png"
 layout: post
 ---
 When we opened our Call for Proposals using GitHub Pull Requests we were astounded by the response.
-Apart from the sheer number and quality of proposals, everyone seemed to love the openness and transparency of using such an open and collaborative medium.
+Apart from the sheer number and quality of proposals, everyone seemed to love the transparency of using such an open and collaborative medium.

 With the 1st of June fast approaching, and several other amazing conferences also releasing their speakers, we were running a little bit behind schedule.
 We are very sorry for the delay, but we hope to make up with some fantastic speakers!